MetalBlockchain/metal-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 Some graphs may take some time to populate fully, as they need a series of data points in order to render correctly.

 You can bookmark the main dashboard as it shows the most important information about the node at a glance.
 Every dashboard has a link to all the others as the first row, so you can move between them easily.

-## Step 5: Additional Dashboards (optional)
+## Step 5: Additional Dashboards (Optional)

 Step 4 installs the basic set of dashboards that make sense to have on any node.
 Step 5 is for installing additional dashboards that may not be useful for every installation.

 Currently, there is only one additional dashboard: Subnets.
 If your node is running any Subnets, you may want to add this as well.
 Do:

 ```bash
 ./monitoring-installer.sh --5